JochenBaier/fastwindowswitcher/README.md

 - For easy access of the taskbar buttons the taskbutton grouping should be turned off in the Window panel settings.
 - It is not possible to click the labels with the mouse.
 FastWindowSwitcher is keyboard only.
-- If you want to start FastWindowSwichter with Windows create an shortcut to FastWindowSwitcher.exe inside the Windows Autostart folder
+- If you want to start FastWindowSwitcher with Windows create a shortcut to FastWindowSwitcher.exe inside the Windows Autostart folder

 ## License